 - Host a lunch & learn or use a staff meeting to talk through hypothetical situations,

 - Demonstrate Moral Courage in each of your actions.
 Click here to read more about Walking the Walk.

-The fact that you are a leader will create complex moral and ethical dilemmas, and it is inevitable that you will have to demonstrate moral courage.
+The fact that you are a leader will create complex moral and ethical dilemmas, and you will inevitably have to demonstrate moral courage.

 John Wayne once said: “Courage is being scared to death—and saddling up anyway.”

 Do you want to go deeper and learn more?
 Contact me Steve@StevenArmstrong.ca, and we can begin the conversation.